-In 1930, the Federal Bureau of Investigation was tasked with collecting, publishing, and archiving UCR statistics.
+In 1930, the Federal Bureau of Investigation began collecting, publishing and archiving UCR statistics.
 Today, nearly 17,000 law enforcement agencies across the United States report their annual crime statistics to the FBI, including the Frisco Police Department.

-For more information on Frisco's 2011 UCR Statistics, please contact Records Manager Teresa Presley at 972.292.6050 or email Records@FriscoTexas.gov.
+For more information on Frisco's 2014 UCR Statistics or 2013 Bias Based Profiling Report, please contact Records Manager Teresa Presley at 972.292.6050 or email Records@FriscoTexas.gov.